 - Are taking a medicine (called a blood thinner) that prevents blood clots.

-- Have had many abdominal surgeries.
+- Have had many belly surgeries.
 Scar tissue may make the surgery harder to do through the laparoscope.

 - Have severe lung diseases such as emphysema.
-The carbon dioxide used to inflate the abdomen may interfere with their breathing.
+The carbon dioxide used to inflate the belly may interfere with their breathing.

 - Are pregnant.